 The orientation period has a significant impact on how a new hire views their new job, their place within the company, and their integration into the company’s culture.
 Pairing your new bookkeeper with an existing team member with shared interests will help your new hire feel more at ease in the office, which in turn will help them get up to speed and functioning productively much faster.

 While financial bonuses are nice and always appreciated, employees often respond as well—or even better—to thoughtful, creative rewards that align with their personal interests.

 Most employment candidates won’t tell you during the interview process if they want or need time off to pursue their personal interests.
 At the same time, you want to support them in their personal pursuits to keep them happy and engaged on the job.
 Knowing what your bookkeeping candidate’s interests are in advance will let you start planning right away for anticipated off-time, so it’s not a shock to you when they ask.

 How do you know if a bookkeeper candidate is the right fit for your small business?
-For starters, they’ll need to tick a few boxes:
+The above bookkeeper interview questions should help you determine that, but generally they’ll need to tick a few boxes:

 These five bookkeeper interview questions will help you assess all of these concerns during the interview process, making the hiring and orientation period smooth for both you and your new hire.